mLamneck/SDDS/readme.md

 ### Non-breaking changes

+#### 2025/07: More efficient repsonse to T command

+toDo: give some expamples...

 #### 2025/01: sdds_struct not needed anymore

 From now on, it's no longer necessary to wrap your variables in `sdds_struct`.
 For example, in the following code from the LED example, you can remove the commented-out lines.